Ayna-Amrahova/Ayna-Amrahova/README.md

 I'm always trying to grow and learn something new.

+2016 - 2020: BSc in Information and Telecommunications Technology, AzTU

 - ⚡ Fun fact: I am a programmer, and I have no life